A summary and analysis of the evidence

 - How to get the PDF.

-- For advice about statistics and critical appraisal, contact the VUmc Epidemiology & Biostatistics Department.
+- For advice about statistics and critical appraisal, contact the Epidemiology and Data Science (EDS).

-- We can only help students if their research is intended for publication.
+- We help students as well if their research is intended for publication.

 Naming the information specialist as co-author